By-Laws of the International Institute for FRP in Construction

 - A Local Organising Committee at the hosting organisation and an International Scientific or Advisory Committee comprising leading researchers in the field shall be formed.

 - The Council meeting held at an official conference shall consider proposals for hosting the future conference to be held in two years following the next conference.
 The proposals shall be received by the Executive Committee two months before that Council meeting.
-The proposals shall contain such details as the Chairman of the Organising Committee, duration, registration fee, availability of reasonable accommodation and any financial support from the organisation.
+The proposals shall contain such details as the Chair of the Organising Committee, duration, registration fee, availability of reasonable accommodation and any financial support from the organisation.
 Proposers will be invited to make short presentations at that Council meeting.
 Voting on the proposals will take place after the presentations and subsequent discussions, and the outcome will be announced at the end of that Council meeting.
 An IIFC conference committee will work with, and provide support to, the hosting organisation of an IIFC official conference.

 - The chosen hosting organisation shall form a Local Organising Committee chaired by a representative of the organisation who shall automatically become the Conference Coordinator and a member of the Executive Committee of the Institute.